amrvac/amrvac/doc/contributing.md

 that you can `push` your changes to it.
 You can also clone the repository and file a merge request.

-## How to send in your changes {#contrib-workflow}

-Please work in your own branch, and only include your changes in the master branch when they are ready and tested.
-Suppose you have a branch called `new-visualization-format` which you want to include in `master`, then a simple way to include your changes would be to:

-    # Checkout the master branch
-    git checkout master

-    # Fetch and merge with remote changes
-    git pull

-    # Merge with your branch
-    git merge new-visualization-format

-    # Perhaps resolve conflicts, and write a clear message describing what your
-    # changes are.

-    # Push your changes back to master
-    git push

 # Contributing documentation {#contrib-doc}

 The [documentation](documentation.md) page explains how to write documentation